 The Rise of the Nex Divers

 Just how malleable the Nex was didn’t become clear until a generation later in 2438, when certain rare individuals proved they could further break the rules of reality humanity had so long taken for granted.
-These were the Nex Divers.
+These were the Nex divers.

-At first, Nex Divers were ostracized and feared because of the threat their new abilities posed, sending many of them underground.
+At first, Nex divers were ostracized and feared because of the threat their new abilities posed, sending many of them underground.
 Still, others recognized that further understanding of the Nex would be impossible without their help.

 ReUnia